home-assistant/developers.home-assistant/docs/hassio_debugging.md

 title: "Debugging Hass.io"
 ---

-> This section is not for users.
-Use the [SSH add-on] to SSH into Hass.io.
+> This section is not for end users.
+End users should use the [SSH add-on] to SSH into Hass.io CLI.
 This is for <b>developers</b> of Hass.io.
 Do not ask for support if you are using these options.

 [SSH add-on]: https://www.home-assistant.io/addons/ssh/

-The following debug tips and tricks are for people who are running the Hass.io image and are working on the base image.
+The following debug tips and tricks are for developers who are running the Hass.io image and are working on the base image.
 If you use the generic Linux installer script, you should be able to access your host and logs as per your host.

 ## SSH access to the host

 ### resinOS based Hass.io (deprecated)
 Create an `authorized_keys` file containing your public key, and place it in the root of the boot partition of your SD card.
-See Generating Keys section below if you need help generating keys.
+See [Generating SSH Keys](#generating-ssh-keys) section below if you need help generating keys.
 Once the device is booted, you can access your device as root over SSH on port 22222.

 ### HassOS based Hass.io
 Use a USB drive formatted with FAT, ext4, or NTFS and name it CONFIG (case sensitive).
 Create an `authorized_keys` file (no extension) containing your public key, and place it in the root of the USB drive.
-See Generating Keys section below if you need help generating keys.
+See [Generating SSH Keys](#generating-ssh-keys) section below if you need help generating keys.
 From the UI, navigate to the hass.io system page and choose "Import from USB".
 You can now access your device as root over SSH on port 22222.
 Alternatively, the file will be imported from the USB when the hass.io device is rebooted.

 > Make sure when you are copying the public key to the root of the USB drive that you rename the file correctly to `authorized_keys` with no `.pub` file extension.